diseasemodeling/PATH4-public/README.md

 Twitter: @chaitraGopalapa Instagram: @chaitra_gopalappa

 ### LICENSE
-The code is suitable for academic purposes, for persons with good knowlegde of Netlogo and PATH 4.0 methods.
-Contact author for application related work.
+The model can be used for academic and research purposes with indepth knowledge of PATH mathematical methods and modeling in Netlogo software.
+Contact author for any questions.

 This work is licensed under a
 [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].